mpirnat/lets-be-bad-guys/README.md

     $ python manage.py runserver

+For advanced users who are setting this up inside a Docker container--and *only* if you are doing something like that (see security warning above)--you *will* have to make it listen on 0.0.0.0:

+    $ python manage.py runserver 0.0.0.0:8000

 You should now be able to open up a web browser and visit:

 [http://localhost:8000/](http://localhost:8000/ "the demo app")